 For traditional taxis: DC cabs rarely take credit cards.
 They are generally cash-only.
 Specify a cross-street to your driver – in this case, tell them “I am going to the front gate of Georgetown University at 37th and O Street Northwest.”
 The DC cab system is well-regulated.
 There are designated cab lines at the train station and major airlines.

-How will I know that my child has arrived safely and departed successfully?
+How will I know that my child has arrived safely ?

 Which dormitory will the students be staying in?